 The razor comes with a green lubricating strip.
 When the strip turns white, it’s time to change the precision edging blade.
 How long a blade lasts depends on the thickness of your pubes and how often you decide to trim.

-Your ProGlide Styler kit also comes with a holder made of black and clear blue plastic.
+Your Gillette Styler kit also comes with a holder made of black and clear blue plastic.
 It looks good on a counter and is roomy enough to hold additional shaver heads.

 - Its design makes it easy to maneuver around sensitive areas

-- Versatile tool that can handle a variety of shaving and trimming tasks
+- A versatile tool that can handle a variety of shaving and trimming tasks

 - Have to change batteries and blades manually

-While the Fusion ProGlide Styler works well for a variety of trimming jobs – including your face and beard – it has the added versatility of being an excellent pubic shaver.
-It’s easy to work with and you’ll like its lightweight design.
+While the Gillette Styler works well for a variety of trimming jobs – including your face and beard – it has the added versatility of being an excellent pubic shaver.
+It’s easy to work with, and you’ll like its lightweight design.

 The official name for the Remington PG525 includes the word “kit,” and it’s only appropriate when you consider all of the stuff you get when you purchase it.

-That is, stuff like eight attachments that cover all of your grooming needs, a full-sized trimmer, a foil shaver, a trimmer for nose, ears, and other fine details, a vertical body hair trimmer (which we’re particularly interested in), a hair clipper comb with several length settings, and more.
+Stuff like eight attachments that cover all of your grooming needs, a full-sized trimmer, a foil shaver, a trimmer for nose, ears, and other fine details, a vertical body hair trimmer, a hair clipper comb with several length settings, and more.

 - The body trimmer has, as mentioned, a 3-length adjustable comb for trimming and shaving body hair.